giampa-code/housing_price_kaggle/README.md

 ### 1.3 Outliers treatment

 V2: around 15 outlier point were dropped and several data columns were dropped because the target seemed independent from them.
 V2_2: 10 outlier points and 11 features were dropped.
-It was shown in the charts that this features does not have much relation with the Sale Price.
+It was shown in the charts that these features does not have much relation with the Sale Price.

 ![Outlier_treatment](https://github.com/giampa14/housing_price_kaggle/blob/master/feature_engineering/scatter_YrSold_SalePrice.png/?raw=true)